plancherb1/academic-kickstart/content/courses/COMS-3997-F22/index.md

 enrollmentNote: Enrollment Capped at 25 Students (Instructor Managed Waiting List See Note Below)

 waitingList: This class is capped at 25 students.
 This semester, I am handling the waitlist as an instructor-controlled waiting list.
 Students will be admistted based on a combination of seniority, interests in the class, and contributions to a diverse set of viewpoints and experiences in the class.
 Half of the available slots will be reserved for Barnard students (asuming sufficient demand).
-To be considered for the class, please join the waiting list AND fill out the form at XXXXXXX, which asks a few questions about your background and your interests in the class.
+To be considered for the class, please join the waiting list AND fill out the form at [https://bit.ly/3997-F22-Waitlist](https://bit.ly/3997-F22-Waitlist), which asks a few questions about your background and your interests in the class.
 I will make an initial round of enrollments from the waitlist on XXXX, considering all responses that have been received by XXXX.
 I will provide updates here from time to time, with the goal of helping students plan.

-officeHours: My open office hours will be typically held on Tuesdays from XXXX for the Fall 2022 semester, but/and I am always available to meet outside of the standard time frame (ideally still on Tuesdays) by appointment.
+# officeHours: My open office hours will be typically held on Tuesdays from XXXX for the Fall 2022 semester, but/and I am always available to meet outside of the standard time frame (ideally still on Tuesdays) by appointment.
 I will try to respond to requests emailed to [bplancher@barnard.edu](mailto:bplancher@barnard.edu) within 24 hours during the weekdays and within 48 hours over the weekend.
 The most up-to-date schedule of office hours can be found [here](/office_hours).

 # Roles in the course
 roles: []